 Ans.
-Contrary to copper pipes, PVC pipes can resist corrosion as it is a plastic, and as it is thicker than a copper pipe, it can also withstand a good amount pressure and impact.
+Contrary to copper pipes, PVC pipes can resist corrosion as it is a plastic, and as it is thicker than copper pipe, they can also withstand a good amount of pressure and impact.
 In addition, PVC pipes are better placed in high-traffic areas as it’s not a good heat conductor like copper.

 5. How much weight can PVC pipe hold?

 Ans.
 Most PVC pipes will be able to hold at least 28 pounds of weight before they start bending.
 However, sometimes longer PVC pipes begin to bend under their weight.
 A prime rule of thumb is never to use PVC pipes to hold larger quantities of weight, especially if you don’t want them to become stiff.

 Suggested Read –